This article offers the names of the sectors for enterprise blockchain examples with companies that are already working in that field.

 - Equity Post-Trade

-So, how does it equate for the enterprise financial institutions?
+So, how does it equate the enterprise financial institutions?
 They can take advantage of the already available R3 Corda framework which provides financial institutions to build their own enterprise blockchain.

 The energy sector can benefit immensely from blockchain when it is going through an innovative period.
 Enterprises in the energy sector now offer electricity at a fixed price.
 But with blockchain, things can change and evolve beyond the enterprise landscape.